Mikaela/mikaela.github.io/pages/links.markdown

 * [Bitbucket](http://bitbucket.org/Ciblia)
     * very silent, I am more active with GitHub…
 * [Facebook](https://facebook.com/mikaelahmsuomalainen)
-    * I only accept friend requests from people I know.
-If we know each other, please send message telling me about it including something like IRC nick, channel and network.
-Follow button is available for everyone though.
+    * I only previously accepted friend requests from people I knew anywhere like IRC, but I have moved to just accepting all requests as long as I have some kind of idea on the person and they seem sane.
+      If I know you at IRC or somewhere, sending message with mentioning of that would be helpful.
 * [GitHub](https://github.com/Mikaela)
     * I used to have different account which is currently organization including forks where I don't contribute so actively.